-Internationally acclaimed Dutch landscape designer, author and plantsman Piet Oudolf has created a wild-looking meadow-style garden for the first time at the show - and has earned himself the inaugural RHS Horticultural Hero award.
+Internationally acclaimed Dutch landscape designer, author and plantsman Piet Oudolf created a wild-looking meadow-style garden for the first time at the RHS Hampton Court Palace Flower Show 2018 and earned himself the inaugural RHS Horticultural Hero award.

-Famous for planting swathes of grasses that snake through bold drifts of herbaceous perennials, Piet's walk-through garden sits opposite Hampton Court Palace, providing a show-stopping array of mid-summer colour.
+Famous for planting swathes of grasses that snake through bold drifts of herbaceous perennials, Piet's walk-through garden sat opposite Hampton Court Palace, providing a show-stopping array of mid-summer colour.

 Look familiar?
 Piet's borders acted as a stunning backdrop to one of Jo Wiley and Joe Swift's scenes for the BBC coverage of the Hampton Court Palace Flower Show.